-You may have already reviewed staff performance on an individual basis during a set period after inductions.
+You may have already reviewed staff performance during a set period after inductions.
 Did this identify any trends that might indicate where the induction process could be improved?
 Have you considered whether leaders need further training to support inductions or how children and young people can contribute to the induction process?
 Considering these kinds of things can help inform your improvement plan.